Difference Between Matte and Glossy: Which Should You Choose for a Planner?

 Matte Finish: The Pros and Cons

-Matte paper is regular-based paper that’s covered with a thin layer of inkjet receiving coating.
-This coating means that every drop of ink that comes from the inkjet printer is received properly which makes for an exceptional, professional finish.
+Matte paper is a regular-based paper covered with a thin layer of coating that helps the paper receive inkjet.
+Every drop of ink from the inkjet printer is received, making for an exceptional, professional finish.

-Depending on the weights and ink absorption, matte papers can either be affordable or pretty expensive.
-It can still produce brilliant results for your planner.
-However, there are both pros and cons to printing with matte paper.
+Depending on the weights and ink absorption, matte paper can differ in cost.
+Still, it can produce excellent results for your business when done right.
+Let’s dive deeper into the pros and cons of printing with matte paper.

 The Pros

 • It dries quickly and resists fingerprints.
-Therefore, the quality remains true and the risk of accidentally smudging and ruining the planner is minimal.
+Therefore, the quality remains true and the risk of accidentally smudging and ruining your print is minimal.

-• Planners produced on matte paper can be easily written in with any pen or pencil.
+• Prints produced on matte paper can be easily written on with a pen or pencil.

-It’s inexpensive and is suitable for the majority of printed projects.
+• It’s inexpensive and suitable for the majority of printed projects.

 The Cons

-• Unless you use professional matte paper (as opposed to regular), the longevity of your project and productions won’t be great.
+• Unless you use professional matte paper (as opposed to regular), the lifespan of your products could be affected.

 Glossy Finish: The Pros and Cons

-Glossy finishes are popular for planners.
-Although it’s not the best stock when it comes to writing on, the paper has a thick, shiny coating on it to make it really stand out.
-Results on glossy paper look ultra-professional too.
+Glossy finishes are popular for high-quality prints.
+Although it’s not the best stock for writing, the paper has a thick, shiny coating to make it stand out.
+Results on glossy paper look ultra-professional, too.
+Let’s have a look at some pros and cons.

 The Pros

-• Gives your work an ultra-smooth finish which makes it satisfying to hold.
+• It gives your work an ultra-smooth finish, which makes it satisfying to hold.
 Therefore, it’s more likely that people will engage with it.

 • It can add that professional finishing touch to your work.